CHILD NEUROPSYCHOLOGICAL EVALUATION

 with a neurological injury/illness.
 Children with a history of neurological injury (e.g.,

 concussion, stroke, brain tumor, etc.) often have problems performing tasks that require rapid

 information processing, attention/concentration (e.g., sustaining attention for longer periods of

 Nonverbal Learning Disability:

-skills, visual-motor coordination, social functioning, and organizational skills.
+spatial skills, visual-motor coordination, social functioning, and organizational skills.
 These children

 are often at risk for academic problems related to reading comprehension, written math